 Like so many early American families, the Brinks felt hemmed in by too many neighbors.
 After marrying, Abraham moved slightly north to Dyberry, the county seat of Wayne County, Pennsylvania.
 This article points out the pleasures of that corner of Pennsylvania today, and a bit of its history when its economy was fueled by coal and a canal.

-When Abraham they were in their late teens (16-18 years old) he married a woman named Lucinda and they had at least eleven children between 1800 and 1824.
+When they were in their late teens (16-18 years old) Abraham married a woman named Lucinda and they had at least eleven children between 1800 and 1824.

 - Jesse R. (Runnels) Brink (B. About 1797.
 Died after 1853)